SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 * Separate multiple words in a label with an underscore: `_`
 * Make the labels descriptive. <!-- examples of good and bad ones -->
 * If they can be descriptive _and_ short, that's even better.
-* When you have several related fields in a row, try to start the labels with the feature that groups them together, e.g., asset_checking, asset_savings, etc. It makes alphabetical sorting easier. <!-- Why is that important? -->
+* When you have several related fields in a row, try to start the labels with the feature that groups them together, e.g., `asset_checking`, `asset_savings`, etc. It makes alphabetical sorting easier. <!-- Why is that important? -->
 * Avoid acronyms and abbreviations, other than very common ones such as `id` for identification.
 * Use verb/noun pairs for checkboxes and radio buttons.
 For example, `is_parent`, `speaks_spanish`, `has_assets`: `user_is_parent`, etc.
 * For checkboxes with a yes/no pair, add `_yes` and `_no` to the end.
 E.g., `user_is_parent_yes` and `user_is_parent_no`